Latest Results

 Basic earnings per share (yen) |

-Overview of Consolidated Financial Results for the Second Quarter of the Fiscal Year Ending March 31, 2024
+Overview of The Consolidated Financial Results for the Nine Months Ended December 31, 2024

 Overview of Financial Results for Each Segments and Explanation of Consolidated Results Forecast